PythonNorthwestEngland/python-and-sql-workshop/README.md

 ### aggregations AND joins

-But we have IDS so join!
+But we have ids so, we can join!

 ```
 -- this is a common table expression